PurpleBooth/git-mit/docs/binaries/git-mit-config.md

 Usage: git-mit-config mit <COMMAND>

 Commands:
-  set        Update or add an initial in the mit configuration generate   Generate a file version of available authors available  List available authors example    Print example mit toml file help       Print this message or the help of the given subcommand(s)
+  set                      Update or add an initial in the mit configuration non-clean-behaviour      Get the current behaviour when the repository is mid-rebase or merge set-non-clean-behaviour  Set the current behaviour when the repository is mid-rebase or merge generate                 Generate a file version of available authors available                List available authors example                  Print example mit toml file help                     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help